JNCressey/MPMP_BankBalance/index.md

 ## Solution

-I tweaked the grading function slightly to provide an option to return the two starting deposits.
+I tweaked the grading function slightly to provide an option to return the last two valid balances it produces in the calculations.
+These are the two starting deposits.
+Deposit for day 1 = b_1; and deposit for day 2 = b_0.

 The two starting deposits that achieve the score of 19 days are: